lula/meanu-starter/README.md

 ---

 ### Installation

 * `npm install` or `yarn`

 ### Development (Client-side only rendering)

 * run `npm run start` which will start `ng serve`

+### Development (Client and Server watch enabled)

+* client watch enabled: `npm run build:dev` (served on http://localhost:4200)
+* server watch enabled: `npm run build:server:dev`
+* start server: `npm run serve:universal` (served on http://localhost:4000)

+Go to client url to see client changes in realtime.
+Server needs to be restarded manually when server code changes.
+Also, be aware that the server has been configured to allow client http://localhost:4200 origin.

 ### Production (also for testing universal locally)

 **`npm run build:universal && npm run serve:universal`** - Compiles your application and spins up a Node Express to serve your Universal application on `http://localhost:4000`.

 ## Angular Universal Starter

 See [Angular Universal Starter](https://github.com/angular/universal-starter/blob/master/README.md) README for detailed info.

 # License

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](/LICENSE)